fl-yu/CUT-RUNTools-2.0/docs/bulk-USAGE.md

 	[organism_build]: Reference genome version
 			options: hg38, hg19 (default), mm10 or mm9

-	[spike_in_align]: Whether align the trimmed fastq files to the spike-in genome.
+	[spike_in]: Whether align the trimmed fastq files to the spike-in genome.
 Make sure that you provided the spike-in genome information in the software_config section if you set this as TRUE
 			options: TRUE or FALSE (default)